csells/go_router/README.md

 - [`init_loc.dart`](example/lib/init_loc.dart): start at a specific location instead of home (`/`), which is the default
-- [`sub_routes.dart`](example/lib/sub_routes.dart): provide a stack of pages based on a set of nested routes
+- [`sub_routes.dart`](example/lib/sub_routes.dart): provide a stack of pages based on a set of sub routes
 - [`conditional.dart`](example/lib/conditional.dart): provide different routes
   based on changing app state
 - [`redirection.dart`](example/lib/redirection.dart): redirect one route to